Skull: Sexual dimorphism

 In the mid-nineteenth century, anthropologists found it crucial to distinguish between male and female skulls.
 An anthropologist of the time, James McGrigor Allan, argued that the female brain was similar to that of an animal.
 This allowed anthropologists to declare that women were in fact more emotional and less rational than men.
 McGrigor then concluded that women's brains were more analogous to infants, thus deeming them inferior at the time.
 To further these claims of female inferiority and silence the feminists of the time, other anthropologists joined in on the studies of the female skull.
 These cranial measurements are the basis of what is known as craniology.
 These cranial measurements were also used to draw a connection between women and black people.

 Research has shown that while in early life there is little difference between male and female skulls, in adulthood male skulls tend to be larger and more robust than female skulls, which are lighter and smaller, with a cranial capacity about 10 percent less than that of the male.
 However, later studies show that women's skulls are slightly thicker and thus men may be more susceptible to head injury than women.
 However, other studies shows that men's skulls are slightly thicker in certain areas.
-As well as some studies showing that females are more susceptible to head injury (concussion) than males.
+Some studies show that females are more susceptible to concussion than males.
 Men's skulls have also been shown to maintain density with age, which may aid in preventing head injury, while women's skull density slightly decreases with age.

-Male skulls can have more prominent supraorbital ridges, a more prominent glabella, and more prominent temporal lines.
-Female skulls generally have rounder orbits, and narrower jaws.
+Male skulls can all have more prominent supraorbital ridges, glabella, and temporal lines.
+Female skulls generally have rounder orbits and narrower jaws.
 Male skulls on average have larger, broader palates, squarer orbits, larger mastoid processes, larger sinuses, and larger occipital condyles than those of females.
 Male mandibles typically have squarer chins and thicker, rougher muscle attachments than female mandibles.